 Adding additional authorization to mount

-In case you wanted a layer of security and would like to set up authorization for mounting a hard disk or a partition, you can do that too from the “Disks” utility.
+If you wanted a layer of security and would like to set up authorization for mounting a hard disk or a partition, you can do that too from the “Disks” utility.

 While in the “Mount Options” menu, check the box “Require additional authorization to mount.”
 You must enter a password to complete the setup.